KenjaminButton/aws-courtvision-ai/implementation-timeline.md

 - [ ] Test all features together during live games
 - [ ] Fix edge cases
 - [ ] Performance optimization
+- [ ] For production: You'd want to add logic to avoid reporting the same run multiple times:
+- Track the last pattern detected
+- Only report if it's been X plays since the last pattern
+- Or only report when a run "ends" (opponent scores)

 - [ ] **Record comprehensive demo video**

 **Phase 4 Deliverable:**